Still looking for that jihadist mass murderer in this Turkish nightclub attack, this attack in the RENA nightclub in Istanbul murdered 39 people.

 Buck Sexton here in for Rush.

-Uh we got some calls up here.
+We've got some calls up here.

-I wanted to get another perspective on the issue of uh Miss Megan Kelly moving from Fox to NBC.
+I wanted to get another perspective on the issue of Miss Megan Kelly moving from Fox to NBC.

 Michael from Miami, you're on the Rush Limbaugh show.